-The District is authorized and administered under the provisions of the County of San Diego Code of Administrative Ordinances (specifically, Article XXVI - Department of Public Works §455 et seq.), provisions of the Landscaping and Lighting Act of 1972 (California Streets & Highways Code §22500 et seq.), applicable provisions of Proposition 218 (Articles XIIIC & XIIID of the California Constitution), and provisions of the Proposition 218 Omnibus Implementation Act (California Senate Bill 919).
+The District is authorized and administered under the provisions of the County of San Diego Code of Administrative Ordinances (specifically, Article XXVI - Department of Public Works §455 et seq.), provisions of the Landscaping and Lighting Act of 1972 (California Streets & Highways Code §22500 et seq.), applicable provisions of Proposition 218 (Articles XIIIC & XIIID of the California Constitution), and provisions of the Proposition 218 Omnibus Implementation Act (California Senate Bill 919) (the aforementioned provisions are hereinafter referred to collectively as "applicable law").

 The purpose of the proposed proceedings and this Engineer's Report is to update the District budget and assessments for Fiscal Year 2023-24.
 The Fiscal Year 2023-24 assessments proposed within this Engineer's Report are equal to or less than the maximum authorized assessment.

-Therefore, the vote requirements of Section 4 of Article XIIID do not apply to these proceedings.
+Therefore, the vote requirements of Section 4 of Article XIIID of the California Constitution do not apply to these proceedings.

-A public hearing will be scheduled where public testimony will be heard by the County Board of Supervisors (Board), and the Board may, at its discretion, adopt a resolution ordering the levying of the proposed assessments.
+A public hearing will be scheduled where public testimony will be heard by the County Board of Supervisors ("Board"), and the Board may, at its discretion, adopt a resolution ordering the levying of the proposed assessments.